Volcanic smog is also called vog. It forms when a volcano erupts and releases gases into the atmosphere.

 Volcanic smog can irritate the lungs and make existing lung problems worse.

 Volcanoes release plumes of ash, dust, sulfur dioxide, carbon monoxide, and other harmful gases into the air.
 Sulfur dioxide is the most harmful of these gases.
-When these gases react with oxygen, moisture, and sunlight in the atmosphere, volcanic smog forms.
-This smog is a type of air pollution.
+When the gases react with oxygen, moisture, and sunlight in the atmosphere, volcanic smog forms.
+This smog is a type of air pollution, which can be quite toxic.

 Volcanic smog also contains highly acidic aerosols (tiny particles and droplets), mainly sulfuric acid and other sulfur-related compounds.
 These aerosols are small enough to be breathed deep into the lungs.

-When people breathe in volcanic smog, it irritates the lungs and mucus membranes.
+Breathing in volcanic smog irritates the lungs and mucous membranes.
 It can affect how well your lungs work.
 Volcanic smog may also affect your immune system.

 The acidic particles in volcanic smog can worsen these lung conditions: